Tongue and groove ceiling installation in a tiny RV.

 I went with the same paint I used for the Illinois kitchen ceiling, Benjamin Moore Advance, White Dove, Satin.
 It’s my favorite paint, hand’s down.
 I can’t recommend it enough.

 I tried to roll it but brushing the paint looked better.
 Because we bought the pre-primed planks again, I was able to cover the ceiling with one coat.
-The pre-primed does cost a little more but it’s so worth it when you’re twisted like a pretzel painting a ceiling.
+The primed planks do cost a little more but it’s so worth it when you’re twisted like a pretzel painting a ceiling.

 It’s not the prettiest reveal because nothing else is done, and we have electrical wires hanging down, but it looks so much better than before.